LucasMelo18/marvelGame/README.md

 * Unit: `yarn test`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [React App](https://github.com/facebook/create-react-app).